Johnson leads Tennessee Tech against Lindenwood

 BOTTOM LINE: Tennessee Tech hosts Lindenwood after Jaylon Johnson scored 31 points in Tennessee Tech’s 82-69 loss to the Western Illinois Leathernecks.

-The Golden Eagles have gone 9-4 at home.
-Tennessee Tech ranks fourth in the OVC with 24.2 defensive rebounds per game led by Daniel Egbuniwe averaging 5.1.
+The Golden Eagles have gone 9-4 in home games.
+Tennessee Tech is 6-12 against opponents over .500.

-The Lions are 9-10 in OVC play.
-Lindenwood has a 6-0 record in games decided by 3 points or fewer.
+The Lions have gone 9-10 against OVC opponents.
+Lindenwood is 6-0 in games decided by 3 points or fewer.

 Tennessee Tech averages 9.7 made 3-pointers per game, 2.4 more made shots than the 7.3 per game Lindenwood allows.
-Lindenwood has shot at a 42.7% clip from the field this season, 1.3 percentage points less than the 44.0% shooting opponents of Tennessee Tech have averaged.
+Lindenwood averages 71.5 points per game, 2.7 fewer than the 74.2 Tennessee Tech gives up to opponents.

-TOP PERFORMERS: Johnson is shooting 35.4% from beyond the arc with 2.3 made 3-pointers per game for the Golden Eagles, while averaging 13.9 points, 4.8 assists and 1.5 steals.
-Rodney Johnson Jr. is shooting 41.7% and averaging 10.5 points over the past 10 games.
+TOP PERFORMERS: Daniel Egbuniwe is averaging 10.4 points and 6.6 rebounds for the Golden Eagles.
+Johnson is averaging 2.7 made 3-pointers over the last 10 games.

 Anias Futrell is scoring 12.8 points per game with 5.8 rebounds and 1.1 assists for the Lions.
-Reggie Bass is averaging 15.1 points and 2.7 rebounds while shooting 33.6% over the past 10 games.
+Reggie Bass is averaging 15.1 points over the past 10 games.

 LAST 10 GAMES: Golden Eagles: 6-4, averaging 71.7 points, 32.1 rebounds, 13.7 assists, 6.9 steals and 1.8 blocks per game while shooting 42.5% from the field.
 Their opponents have averaged 72.7 points per game.